Posted on October 28, 2012

-BioMedical Institute of the Americas - Director of Translational Research Collaborative
+BioMedical Institute of the Americas - Clinical Trials Network Coordinator

-BMIA has four elements, including (1) the Translational Research Collaborative (TRC) designed to generate biomedical innovation, (2) the Incubation Center, designed to mine innovation, manage proof-of-concept projects, and provide intensive support to biomedical start-ups, (3) the Competitiveness Group, designed to strengthen and grow the region’s biomedical cluster and value chain, and (4) the Clinical Trials Network (CTN).
+The CTN is one of four elements of the BMIA, including (1) the Translational Research Collaborative (TRC) designed to generate biomedical innovation, (2) the Incubation Center, designed to mine innovation, manage proof-of-concept projects, and provide intensive support to biomedical start-ups, (3) the Competitiveness Group, designed to strengthen and grow the region’s biomedical cluster and value chain, and (4) the Clinical Trials Network.

 PRINCIPLE REQUIREMENTS AND RESPONSIBILITIES